Gudrun Baudisch-Wittke

-Gudrun Baudisch, later Gudrun Baudisch-Wittke (17 March 1907 – 16 October 1982) was an Austrian ceramist, sculptor and painter.
+Gudrun Baudisch, later Gudrun Baudisch-Wittke (17 March 1907 – 16 October 1982) was an Austrian ceramist, sculptor, and painter.
 Baudisch founded the Keramik Hallstatt workshop.

 Education

 Baudisch was born in Pöls near Judenburg.
-Her Father, the doctor Raimund Baudisch (1876–1936), and her stepmother Rudolfine Cervonik (1884–1953) were very interested in art and culture.
-Therefore, they encouraged their daughter's desire for an artistic profession to the best of their abilities.
+Both her father Dr. Raimund Baudisch (1876–1936) and stepmother Rudolfine Cervonik (1884–1953) were interested in art and culture.
+Raimund and Rudolfine both encouraged Baudisch's desire for an artistic profession.
 In 1922 Baudisch was admitted to the Österreichische Bundeslehranstalt für das Baufach und Kunstgewerbe in Graz and worked for a year in the sculpture class of Wilhelm Gösser.
-Presumably through the mediation of the school, she worked several times as a trainee in the Tonindustrie Scheibbs.
+Baudisch worked several times as a trainee in the Tonindustrie Scheibbs.
 The "heads" created in 1924, which are characteristic of Baudisch, were probably inspired by colleagues (Vally Wieselthier, Rudolf Knörlein) at the Scheibbs factory.
 From 1923 onwards, she followed a three-year apprenticeship in the ceramics class of Hans Adametz, and in 1926 she received her diploma from the Graz institute.